Summary of events from 2004 to 2014:

 The Court heard oral arguments in the case starting 2014-APR-14.

-On 2014-JUL-18, the 10th U.S. Court of Appeals for the Tenth Circuit ruled that the changes created in the state Constitution by Question 711 were unconstitutional.
+On 2014-JUL-18, the 10th U.S. Circuit Court of Appeals ruled that the changes created in the state Constitution by Question 711 were unconstitutional.
 The ban was void and unenforceable.
+The ruling was appealed to the U.S. Supreme Court.

 As in many other states recently, a chasm has opened up between religious, political, and constitutional conservatives and liberals in the U.S.: